tarwn/lessthandot-hugo/blogs/content/posts/2010-05-06-sqlconns-presentation.md

 I can't wait to have the opportunity to jump back in with this group and present again!

-I'd also liked to thank “Everyone” that pitched in and gave Wendy, Aaron and I the gift for putting on SQL Saturday in Chicago.
+I'd also liked to thank "Everyone" that pitched in and gave Wendy, Aaron and I the gift for putting on SQL Saturday in Chicago.
 That was way over the top thoughtful!
 Thank you!!!

  [1]: http://wendyverse.blogspot.com
  [2]: http://twitter.com/wendy_dance